tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

  *How often does the app update the weather forecast?*

  The Deutscher Wetterdienst updates the forecast data that is used every 6 hours.
 Therefore, it does not make sense to pull weather data more frequently than this from the DWD API.
 However, a manual data update triggered by the user's selection in the main app always forces an update of forecast data.
-When changing sensors/locations, the data always gets updated, too.
-The app does not store forecast data for multiple locations.
 The forecast data covers the next ten days.
 So it is pretty feasible to present a weather forecast for some time without polling new data.

  *How often does the GadgetBridge app gets updated (when this feature is enabled)?*